"Training the entire person by training the entire artist."

 Royal New Zealand Ballet

-Because the Preparatory Dance Program is an accelerated training program, consistent attendance is crucial to each student’s success.
+The Preparatory Dance Program is an accelerated training program and consistent attendance is crucial to each student’s success.
 Parents must be committed partners with the School of Dance, dedicated to bringing their child to every class.
 Students are evaluated throughout the year and must be invited to return the following year.
-Parents receive biannual reports on each student to keep them informed of their child's class performance and progress.
+Parents receive bi-annual reports on each student to keep them informed of their child's class performance and progress.
 Students who complete the Preparatory Dance Program are uniquely well positioned to audition for entry into the School of Dance’s full-time high school program.
 UNCSA offers a complete academic program leading to the North Carolina high school diploma, and at the same time provides a conservatory atmosphere that fully develops each child’s potential as a dancer.
 This includes intensive classes and a large range of performing opportunities.
-The full-time high school program is also offered free of charge for all North Carolina residents (this includes tuition, fees, and room and board if the student resides on campus.)

 Ms. Adams studied ballet at the North Carolina School of the Arts (UNCSA) and was a member of the North Carolina Dance Theater.
 She served as dance captain for the national touring company of “A Chorus Line”, and as Ballet Mistress for the Ballet Theater of the Virgin Islands in St. Thomas, USVI.
 Ms. Adams has been teaching in the WS/Forsyth public school system for over 20 years and recently renewed her National Board Certification as a Middle Childhood Generalist.
 She is also an A+ Fellow with the nationally acclaimed A+ Schools Program, working with teachers to develop comprehensive arts-based educational programming.
 She currently teaches at the Arts Based Elementary School in Winston-Salem and serves as the primary instructor for the Preparatory Program’s entry-level class.